 Making carnitas in the instant pot is quick (about an hour) and yields excellent results with very little fuss and absolutely no babysitting.
 It’s a beginner recipe that anyone can master, even kids or your non-cooking spouse or partner.

 Is there anything better than perfectly seasoned, tender-yet-crispy shreds of pork stuffed into a blistered taco shell?
 Few things, my friends, few things.
 Instant Pot Carnitas are much quicker than the classic method, and yield all of the aforementioned benefits.
 Citrus juices (orange and lime) add subtle flavor and help tenderize the pork, which is seasoned with plenty of garlic, cumin, and oregano (use Mexican oregano if you have it).
 This dish is ready in an hour and will easily feed your belly and soul for a week.

-- Cook on high pressure for 35 minutes, then allow for a 10-15 minute natural pressure release.
+- Program to high pressure for 35 minutes, then allow for a 10-15 minute natural pressure release.
 Release any remaining pressure manually.

 - Remove the pork pieces from the cooking liquid using tongs or a slotted spoon.

 - Shred the pork using two forks.

 - Arrange the shredded pork a foil-lined baking sheet in an even layer.
 Drizzle with half the juices from the pot.